rwdevlead/terraform-codespaces/labs/lab_06_making_code_dynamic_and_reusable/AZURE/azure.md

 ### 2. Create Variables File

-Create `variables.tf` to define variables that will replace hardcoded values:
+Add the following to the `variables.tf` file to define variables that will replace hardcoded values:

 ```hcl
 variable "environment" {